Quavers

 Quavers are a British deep-fried potato-based snack food produced by Walkers, originally launched by Smiths in 1968.
-The name comes from the musical note, quaver, as both the note and the crisp have a curly shape.
+The name comes from the musical note called a quaver, as both the note and the crisp have a curly shape.

 History

 Quavers were originally made by Smiths in their factory on Newark Road in the Bracebridge area of Lincoln in 1968.
 It launched with the advertising slogan "you get a lovely lot of Quavers in a bag", described as "curly potato puffs".
 The brand was originally sold in cheese and smoky bacon flavours, but over the years flavours like Spicy Beef, Sweet and Sour, Prawn Cocktail, and Ketchup were also part of the range.

 The packaging brand name had changed from Smiths to Walkers in 1993.
 The same year, a Salt and Vinegar flavour was added to the range.

+In March 1996, Walkers relaunched Quavers with a new look and advertising campaign produced by Aardman Animations, featuring new mascot Quentin Quaverhead and his family, who represent the "lightness" of the product.
+The relaunch also tied in with the launch of a new flavour, Tangy Tomato.

-In 1996, a Tangy Tomato flavour was added to the range.
-By 1997, the brand was part of Walkers' short-lived "Snackshack" range, and was relaunched twice in April 1998 and in March 1999.
-In October 1998, the first relaunch coincided with the return of Prawn Cocktail with a new recipe (as such, was branded as "New") replacing Tangy Tomato, while the second relaunch coincided with a newly refreshed Cheese flavour.
+In 1997, the brand was part of Walkers' short-lived "Snackshack" range. and the product was relaunched with slightly updated packaging in 1998 during Walkers' branding refresh, alongside the reintroduction of the Prawn Cocktail flavour with a new recipe.
+In 1999, the brand was relaunched with a new logo and a new recipe for the Cheese flavour.
+Another branding refresh occurred in 2000.

 In August 2002, a "Streaky Bacon" flavour was added to the range, which contained pink and brown pieces, that resembled bacon.
 In September 2004, Ghost-shaped Cheese Quavers were released for Halloween, and returned in September 2005.

 In February 2007, Walkers changed the packaging for Quavers, Wotsits, Squares, French Fries and Monster Munch.
 This packaging reflected the usage of sunseed oil, which was used in all products.
 The Multipack bags were in a different layout, being in landscape orientation.
 Quavers' logo was changed slightly, and the flavours remained the same.

 In December 2009, Quavers, Wotsits, Squares, and French Fries all changed their packaging again to coincide with a "99 Calories or Less" range with a consumers' focus on "New Year New Me".

-The product line went on to introduce two other flavours, prawn cocktail and salt and vinegar.
-These were discontinued in 2012.
-Ketchup and sweet and sour flavours were also introduced, but for a limited time only and are no longer available.
-In January 2021, Quavers returned two long-lost flavours (prawn cocktail and salt & vinegar) by popular demand.
+By 2012, the Prawn Cocktail and Salt and Vinegar flavours were discontinued.Ketchup and sweet and sour flavours were also introduced, but for a limited time only and are no longer available.

-In December 2020, Walkers announced that Prawn Cocktail and Salt and Vinegar would return to shelves in February 2021 due to popular demand.
+In December 2020, Walkers announced that the Prawn Cocktail and Salt and Vinegar flavours would return to shelves in February 2021 due to popular demand.

+In March 2023, the brand was given a packaging refresh and the introduction of a BBQ Sauce flavour.
+In July 2025, a Red Leicester flavour was introduced.